-If a student is absent, call the school at 661-269-0310 or email nwilliams@aadusd.k12.ca.us by 10:00 A.M.
+If a student is absent, call the school at 661-269-0310 or email the office clerk by 10:00 A.M.

 When a child must be absent, please send a note, email, or call the office and give the following information for each day the child was absent.
 Date you are calling or writing